Who Can Domestic Violence Victims Go To For Help?

 All healthcare providers are mandated reporters for child abuse and neglect.
 They may also be mandated reporters for domestic violence.
 This will depend on state law.

-Sometimes, a healthcare facility will have a DOVE program or SANE program to assist victims of crime.
 DOVE stands for Domestic and Other Violent Emergencies.
 DOVE nurses provide specialized treatment and care to victims of domestic violence.
 They will take extensive photographs and offer more than a cursory review of the victim's complaints.
 If the victim reports strangulation, they will provide appropriate aftercare services.
-DOVE programs will make referrals to counseling and victim services.
+DOVE programs will make referrals to counseling and domestic violence services.

 Healthcare workers will also provide referrals for services for any children who witnessed domestic violence.
 Children see and hear more than most victims realize.
 Counseling for a child can help them understand they are not at fault.
 It can also help a child stay safe.

-Clergy, School Officials, Employers
+Find Help From Clergy, School Officials, and Employers

 A victim should be aware that clergy and school officials may have a duty to report suspected child abuse.